Understanding blockchain state and transactions

 create_book("ISBN1234", "1984", "George Orwell")

-This diagram demonstrates how a transaction is stored on the blockchain and how the state is updated from the operation within the transaction.
-Let's dive into this process's details and better understand the difference between the blockchain and the state.
+This diagram illustrates how a transaction is stored on the blockchain and how the state is updated based on the operation within the transaction.
+Let’s delve into the details of this process to better understand the differences between blockchain and state.

-We start by making a query fetching the state using the query get_all_books
+We start by making a query to fetch the state using the query get_all_books

 .